alefranz/MELT/README.md

 If you like this project please don't forget to *star* it on [GitHub](https//github.com/alefranz/MELT) or let me know with a [tweet](https://twitter.com/AleFranz).

+You can find an explanation on the advantages of using this library and the importance of testing logs on the blog post "[How to test logging when using Microsoft.Extensions.Logging](https://alessio.franceschelli.me/posts/dotnet/how-to-test-logging-when-using-microsoft-extensions-logging/)".

 ## Index

 * [Quick start](README.md#quick-start)